dace-de/google-data-ai-bootkon-docs/README.md

 Welcome to the Google Data & AI Boot-Kon repository.
 This repository contains user manuals links in DOC format for the FraudFix use case.

-## How to Use

-In order to copy the command lines and instructions easily, open the DOC file and follow the instructions.

 ## Caution

 **CAUTION:**